Brazil leaves its many poor hanging amid coronavirus surge

 He already had been slammed by the left and the right for downplaying the health risk and for delaying a rescue of the economy.

-The coronavirus has killed over 5,000 people in Brazil, the most in Latin America, but even local policymakers admit the toll is much higher.
+The coronavirus has killed more than 5,400 people in Brazil, the most in Latin America, but even local policymakers admit the toll is much higher.
 They expect the deaths to peak sometime in May.

 Big lines emerged across the country on Monday after the emergency aid announced at the start of April was finally freed up.
 The aid package will help as many as 24 million citizens working in the informal economy without any benefits, representing more than 10 percent of the population.